Novel density profile for isothermal cores of dark matter halos: Application to SIDM halos in simulations

-In order to evaluate and compare the utility of the density profiles, we assess them in the context of numerical simulations.
-Here, we make use of the high-resolution N-body simulations of isolated DM halos presented in~\citep{Tran2024} and~\citep{Tran2025}.
-Each of the halos in these data sets contains $3 \times 10^7$ DM particles within the virial radius and is initialized with the NFW configuration.
-These simulations use velocity-independent cross section (VICS) models as well velocity-dependent resonant cross section models.
-However, we focus on the VICS simulations and evaluate how well different forms of density profiles can describe the self-similar gravothermal collapse process of SIDM halos.
+In this section, we will assess the density profiles in the context of numerical simulations.
+Here, we use the high-resolution N-body simulations of isolated SIDM halos evolved under velocity-independent cross sections presented in~\citep{Tran2024} and~\citep{Tran2025}.
+Each halo contains $3 \times 10^7$ DM particles within the virial radius ($r_{200}$) and is initialized with the NFW configuration as detailed in~\citep{Tran2024}.
+More detailed information of the simulations is provided in Appendix \ref{apd:sim_config}.

-The first data set contains simulations of DM halos with mass $M_{200} = 10^{7.9}\msun$ and concentration parameter $c \simeq 18.7$.
-These halos have initial NFW scale density and radius $\rho_{\rm{s}} = 10^{7.43} \, {\rm M}_\odot\,{\rm kpc}^{-3}$ and $r_{\rm{s}} = 0.49 \kpc$.
-Two velocity-independent cross section for DM self-interactions are used in this data set; however, we focus mainly on the lower value of $\sigma/m = 31.98 \cpm$ to avoid numerical effects causing deviation in the self-similarity~\citep{Mace24, Palubski2024, Shen2024}.
-The second data set contains a larger set of DM halo simulations, with the halo virial masses ranging from $10^{6.5} \msun$ to $10^{9.5} \msun$.
-The detailed configurations for the relevant simulations in the larger data set are presented in Appendix \ref{apd:simulations_config}.